commontype-standard/commontype/GSUB.md

 The action of this subtable is to replace the glyph matched by C by the Substitute sequence of glyphs in the corresponding Sequence table, in the order in which they appear in that array.

-### XML Representation

-In many cases, we do not care to specify the format which should be used to represent a multiple substitution, but instead would prefer the compiler to figure out the best representation.:

-    MultipleSubst type ==

-      multipleSubstTable |=
-        attribute format { "1" },
-        element coverage { coverageTableOffset }?,
-        element subst {
-          attribute in { text },
-          attribute out { text }
-        }*

-      standaloneMultipleSubstTable =
-        element multipleSubstTable { attribute id { text }, multipleSubstTable }

-      multipleSubstTableOffset = attribute name { text } | multipleSubstTable

 ## LookupType 3: Alternate Substitution Subtable